flee598/starter-hugo-academic/content/project/connectivity/index.md

 slides: ""
 ---

-As part of my Masters work we looked at the role of agricultural land use in facilitating the spread of *Gambusia affinis* (mosquitofish).
+For my PhD I examined used models to metapoplation and community dynamics to examine how netork topology and connectivity can affect species extinctions and patterns of species richness.

-First we examined network genrating algorithms xxx
+First we examined network generating algorithms xxx

 **Article title here** *In review*